Jean Bain

-Jean Bain is a retired Australian women's basketball player.
+Jean Bain (née Marshall) is a retired Australian women's basketball and lacrosse player.

 Bain played for the Australia women's national basketball team during the late 1960s and early 1970s and competed for Australia at the 1967 World Championship held in South Korea and the 1971 World Championship held in Brazil.

 Following her retirement, Bain went on to become a successful junior basketball coach in South Australia.